MBA Counselling: What Does It Mean for Graduates?

 Financial considerations are often overlooked when making an MBA decision.
 Tier-1 institutions charge substantial fees, ranging from Rs.
 2.43 lakh at FMS Delhi to over Rs.
 38.67 lakh at ISB Hyderabad.
 It can often be difficult for candidates to accurately estimate their total investment before taking on a program, since they must account for living costs, the opportunity cost of foregone income during the program, and loan interest.

-An MBA counsellor can assist candidates in building a realistic financial model for the programs they are considering, identifying merit-based and need-based scholarship opportunities, understanding loan structures and repayment timelines, and evaluating the return on investment for each program they select.
-A program with lower fees and strong placement outcomes in your target roles may deliver better financial returns than a more expensive institution with a broader but less targeted recruiter pool.
+An MBA counsellor may help their candidates create a realistic financial model of the programs they are considering, identify merit-based and need-based scholarship opportunities, understand loan structures and repayment schedules, and evaluate the payoff on their investment in each program.
+A cheaper program with strong placement results in your desired positions can yield better financial results than a more expensive program with a broader, less targeted pool of recruiters.

 Common MBA Counselling Mistakes Students Make